 Active vs. Passive Pickups

 A passive pickup needs an external boost in order to produce a signal that’s strong enough for live applications, while an active pickup already has a power supply (a battery).
-Passive pickups can be plugged directly in to a PA Mixing Console or amplifier, but the results will depend on the features of the amp or P.A. in question.
+Passive pickups can be plugged directly into a PA Mixing Console or amplifier, but the results will depend on the features of the amp or P.A. in question.
 Passive pickups produce an anemic and flat tone when the signal isn’t boosted.
-Some amps do take passive pickups into account, though because many don’t you’re more limited.
-If you use an instrument with passive pickups - you will need an acoustic preamp unless it already sounds good through your PA or acoustic amp.
+Some amps do take passive pickups into account, though, because many don’t, you’re more limited.
+If you use an instrument with passive pickups – you will need an acoustic preamp unless it already sounds good through your PA or acoustic amp.

 Best Electric Ukulele Selection Methodology

 The first edition was published in 2017.
-The current edition was published on June 17, 2024
+The current edition was published in January 2025.

 We re-examined the most popular, widely available, sub $300 electric ukuleles, along with soprano, concert body, and tenor acoustic-electric ukuleles.
-We ended up shortlisting 30 of the most promising ones for further analysis - you can see them in the Music Gear Database.
-We then collected and analyzed relevant information from reviews and comments in forums, online stores and videos, including the most recent user feedback, which added over 5,200 sources.
-All these data were processed via the Gearank Algorithm to produce the rating scores out of 100 that you see above.
-Finally, we selected the best rated among them and divided them into three main categories based on popular sizes: Soprano, Concert and Tenor.
-For more information about our methods see How Gearank Works.
+The result was a shortlist of 30 of the most promising ones for further analysis – you can see them in the Music Gear Database.
+We then collected and analyzed relevant information from reviews and comments in forums, online stores, and videos, including the most recent user feedback, which added over 5,200 sources.

 About the Author and Contributors